 ‘This course holds the Quality Mark of One Awards and is Quality Checked by the National Counselling Society (NCS).
 Completing an NCS Quality Checked course alone is not a route to the Accredited Register nor does it fully equip a graduate to practice as a qualified counsellor or refer to themselves as a specialist in this area of work.” (http://www.nationalcounsellingsociety.org “”)

 The Level 3 Diploma in Counselling has been written by PC Counselling and Training Ltd and is an ideal qualification for those seeking to enhance their functional role through the use of counselling skills.
 It now, also includes important aspects of our previous Level 2 Certificate in the Introduction to Counselling.
 Learners will gain an understanding of a range of counselling skills and have the opportunity to examine some of the various schools of counselling/theoretical models associated with them.

 This qualification can be used as a progression route towards a range of qualifications, eg counselling, advice and guidance, or workplace mentoring.

 It is also designed for learners interested in using counselling skills as part of their functional role in a wide range of sector areas, or looking to progress towards accredited counsellor status with one of the counselling professional accrediting bodies like The National Counselling Society or the British Association for Counselling and Psychotherapy.

 This qualification does not qualify learners to practice as a counsellor.

 This qualification aims to:

-- Provide learners with more in-depth knowledge of the use of counselling skills in everyday life and work and some of the theories that underpin the use of these skills.
+- Provide learners with an ability to apply counselling skills in everyday life and work and improve their knowledge of some of the theories that underpin the use of counselling skills.

 The objectives of this qualification are to help learners to: